-- 2.95 Visa submitted that there is emerging evidence of the role that merchants can play in influencing consumer behaviour.
-For example, initial research carried out for Visa into the top 50 UK e-commerce websites indicates that alternatives to card-based payments, such as PayPal, were offered in more than 80% of cases.
-In addition, the research found more than 40% of merchants advertised a particular accepted form of payment in advance of presenting the full range of accepted options at checkout, and in 95% of such cases, the advertised solution was a non-card solution.190 - 2.96 Evidence from merchants' submissions indicates that, although many merchants do not steer customers, steering does sometimes occur.
-However, the choice of payment methods towards which to steer customers is motivated more by the desire to reduce 'friction' and provide customers with a better paying experience (and consequently improve conversion rates), rather than by cost considerations. - 2.97 Most merchants that responded to our information requests told us that they do not steer their customers towards certain payment methods.^{191,192} One of these merchants said that it would be 'counter-intuitive' for it to steer customers to payment methods that are 'less prevalent or potentially less convenient' than Mastercard and Visa, due to the 'prevalence' of Mastercard and Visa and the merchant's preference to 'make life as easy as possible for our customers'.193 - 2.98 One merchant explained that it sometimes does experiment with presenting 'lower friction payment methods' at the top of the checkout page.194 Another said that it continues to 'evaluate different design options to recommend certain payment methods that provide the best payment experience for [its] customers'.195 - 2.99 A few merchants told us that they have steered their customers towards particular payment methods: - One merchant said it encourages the use of 'Mastercard credit cards via a banking partnership' by offering rewards to customers paying with its cards.
-The same merchant said that it adjusts its website to encourage use of a specific payment method, 'dependent on [strong customer authentication] and personalisation algorithms'.196 - One merchant has run 'awareness campaigns via short-term checkout banners' to raise awareness of Apple Pay and Google Pay.197 We note that card rails are used for all transactions made using these methods.
+- 2.96 Visa also submitted evidence of successful customer steering by Revolut.
+Visa submitted that, in 2021, Revolut introduced a 'top up by bank transfer' feature, which it lists as the 'recommended' funding option over card.
+Visa told us that its data indicates that, [\succ].191 - 2.97 Evidence from merchants' submissions indicates that, although many merchants do not steer customers, steering does sometimes occur.
+However, the choice of payment methods towards which to steer customers is motivated more by the desire to reduce 'friction' and provide customers with a better paying experience (and consequently improve conversion rates), rather than by cost considerations. - 2.98 Most merchants that responded to our information requests told us that they do not steer their customers towards certain payment methods.^{192,193} One of these merchants said that it would be 'counter-intuitive' for it to steer customers to payment methods that are 'less prevalent or potentially less convenient' than Mastercard and Visa, due to the 'prevalence' of Mastercard and Visa and the merchant's preference to 'make life as easy as possible for our customers'.194 - 2.99 One merchant explained that it sometimes does experiment with presenting 'lower friction payment methods' at the top of the checkout page.195 Another said that it continues to 'evaluate different design options to recommend certain payment methods that provide the best payment experience for [its] customers'.196 - 2.100 A few merchants told us that they have steered their customers towards particular payment methods: - One merchant said it encourages the use of 'Mastercard credit cards via a banking partnership' by offering rewards to customers paying with its cards.
+The same merchant said that it adjusts its website to encourage use of a specific payment method, 'dependent on [strong customer authentication] and personalisation algorithms'.197 - One merchant has run 'awareness campaigns via short-term checkout banners' to raise awareness of Apple Pay and Google Pay.198 We note that card rails are used for all transactions made using these methods.